Install Kubernetes using kubeadm

 # Install the bash-completion framework sudo yum install -y bash-completion # Output bash completion sudo sh -c 'kubeadm completion bash > /etc/bash_completion.d/kubeadm' sudo sh -c 'kubectl completion bash > /etc/bash_completion.d/kubectl' sudo sh -c 'crictl completion > /etc/bash_completion.d/crictl' # Load the completion code for bash into the current shell source /usr/share/bash-completion/bash_completion

-You may need to set the runtime endpoint of the crictl explicity, such as sudo crictl config --set runtime-endpoint=unix:///run/containerd/containerd.sock .
+It may be needed to set the runtime endpoint of the crictl explicity, such as sudo crictl config --set runtime-endpoint=unix:///run/containerd/containerd.sock .

 |